 “We redesign packaging in the ordinary course of business, and just as we began utilizing the vented can years ago, we removed it from production in early 2019 as we sought to standardize our cans across the entire aerosol cooking spray product line,” the company said.

-If you or a loved one has been injured by a PAM explosion, you should speak with the lawyers at Johnson // Becker.
+If you or a loved one has been injured by a PAM explosion, you may want to speak with the lawyers at Johnson//Becker.
 The product liability lawyers at our firm have handled similar lawsuits in the past, and would like to speak with you if you have been injured by this product.